front-commerce/developers.front-commerce.com/source/docs/advanced/performance/improve-your-core-web-vitals.md

 Hi!
 You were fast… it means that you are interested in improving your application.
 Great!

-> We will improve this page in the next few hours (we had to sleep a bit and have family time!).
+> We will keep improving this page in the next few days.

 ## Some reading and links to keep you busy